hermanjustino/hermanjustino/README.md

 # Herman Justino

-Data professional simplifying over-engineered systems and using cloud resources intentionally.
+Simplifying over-engineered systems and using cloud resources intentionally.

 ## What I work on